sys-bio/SimpleSEDML/README.md

 * A model source can be a file path or URL and may be in the Antimony language as well as SBML;
 * Repeated tasks are defined more simply by the use of a ``pandas`` ``DataFrame``.
+* Convenience methods are provided to simplify the API.

 # Example